 Creditable VAT acquitted on the purchases and expenses in excess of VAT collected from clients is recoverable through either a refund, offset against other federal taxes or a credit against the following VAT liabilities.

-Exemptions from VAT in Mexico
+Exemptions from VAT in Mexico in 2024

 In Mexico, there are numerous goods and services which are exempt from VAT, such as:

-• The sales of houses, except for the ones which are used for commercial purposes;
+- the sales of houses, except for the ones which are used for commercial purposes;

-• The retail sales of books, newspapers and magazines;
+- the retail sales of books, newspapers and magazines;

-• Gold which is at least 99% pure;
+- gold which is at least 99% pure;

-• Other goods and services: our Mexico company registration advisors can offer more details on these.
+- other goods and services – our Mexico company registration advisors can offer more details on these.

 For more details about the sales tax rate in Mexico, or for assistance in setting up a company in Mexico, please contact our friendly staff.